Master these questions with professional sample answers

 1. Greeting: "Hi, my name is Sarah Chen.
 Thank you for meeting with me today."

-2. Highest Education: "I have a Bachelor's degree in Business Administration from State University, where I graduated in 2018."
+2. Highest Education: "I have a Bachelor's degree in Business Administration.
+I graduated from State University in 2018."

-3. Most Recent Job: "For the past 5 years, I've been working as a Project Manager at Tech Solutions Inc. In this role, I've led cross-functional teams to deliver three major projects on time and under budget.
-My key strengths include strategic planning, team leadership, and problem-solving."
+3. Most Recent Job: "For the past 5 years, I've been working as a Project Manager at Tech Solutions Inc. In this role, I've led teams from different departments to deliver three major projects on time and under budget.
+My key strengths include smart planning, team leadership, and problem-solving."

 💡 Tips: